WeblateOrg/weblate/docs/admin/quick.rst

    connection (possibly adding user and creating the database).
 Check :ref:`config` for Weblate specific configuration options.

 #.
-Create database which will be used by Weblate, :ref:`database-setup`.
+Create database which will be used by Weblate, see :ref:`database-setup`.

 #.
 Build Django tables, static files and initial data (see
    :ref:`tables-setup` and :ref:`static-files`):